7.5 cm Pak 40: Operational use

 23,303 Pak 40s were produced, and about 3,500 more were used to arm tank destroyers.
 The unit manufacturing cost amounted to 2,200 man-hours at 12,000 RM.
 The usual prime movers were Opel Blitz lorry, Raupenschlepper Ost tracked tractor, SdKfz 11 medium halftrack and SdKfz 251 armoured halftrack.

 A lighter version of the Pak 40 was used as the BK 7,5 automatic "weapon system" in the Henschel Hs 129B-3 and the Junkers Ju 88P-1 ground attack aircraft.
 This version of the Pak 40 was the heaviest of the Bordkanone series of heavy calibre aircraft guns, incorporating a twelve-round magazine.
 This version of the gun was also intended as a production fitment for a possible He 177A-3/R5 heavy bomber adaptation late in 1942, originally prototyped in the field with BK 5 cannons, themselves adapted from the 5 cm KwK 39 tank gun from the Panzer III.

 During the second half of World War II, some Romanian anti-tank platoons each had three Pak 40 guns.
 These were used interchangeably with Romania's own 75 mm Reșița Model 1943 anti-tank gun.

+Italy also received the Pak 40 from Germany since March 1943, the gun was renamed Cannone da 75/43 Mod.40, at least 66 guns were delivered before the Italian armistice.